akashgunjegaon/Collaborative-distributed-science-guide/docs/wiki-guide/Virtual-Environments.md

 ```bash
 conda env export --no-builds --from-history | grep -v "prefix" > environment.yml
 ```
+!!! info "Command breakdown"
     - `--no-builds` and `--from-history` flags will cause the environment file to only specify the packages and versions that you manually installed.
 This may help with cross-platform compatibility by giving conda the flexibility to find compatible sub-dependencies on another system.
     - `| grep -v "prefix"` eliminates your system-specific environment storage location (what is called the `prefix`) from being added to the file
     - If you want to add the actual package versions that were installed (if you did not specify during installation) to the `environment.yml` file, you can check those and copy-paste them in manually with `conda env list`.
     - Don't forget to also add and track this new file with git!
     - To install the dependencies somewhere else from this file, use `conda env create -f environment.yml`.

 ## Pip Virtual Environment
 For virtual environments using `pip` to install packages (Python environments), use `python -m pip freeze` to print a list of packages (and their versions) installed in the environment. `python -m pip freeze > requirements.txt` will populate a `requirements.txt` file with all these packages and versions listed (eg., `pandas==2.0.1`).
 Note that this will _not_ give only minimum software requirements, but will also print all dependencies.
 For more information, see the [pip documentation](https://pip.pypa.io/en/stable/cli/pip_freeze/).